llnl/benchpark/docs/developer-docs/benchpark-developer-docs.rst

 Benchpark Design Concepts and Command Workflow
 ===============================================

-This document outlines the important concepts and patterns used consistently in Benchpark (BP) code design, along with detailed explanations of key commands and their workflow.
+This document outlines the important concepts and patterns used consistently in Benchpark code design, along with detailed explanations of key commands and their workflow.

 Table of Contents
 =================